 An about page helps you connect with your readers and build trust.
 It does more than that, but it would be too much to cover here.

-A quick search will help you find generated policies and terms.
-I personally used Website Policies – because they offer Attorney-level legal policies that are custom to your site, not to mention you will have access to it for as long as you need.
+I personally use Website Policies – because they offer Attorney-level legal policies that are custom to your site, not to mention you will have access to it for as long as you need.

 8. Actually create categories